-Alternatively, the hook up app Tinder has approximately 50 million users world-wide!
-Another alarming statistic is that 53% of online users lie on their online profile.
-The top 3 things that people lie about comes as no surprise is age, height and weight and their job/career/income.
+Alternatively, the hook-up app Tinder has approximately 50 million users worldwide!
+Another alarming statistic is that 53% of online users lie on their online profiles.
+The top 3 things that people lie about come as no surprise is age, height and weight, and their job/career/income.

-After all its easier to lie straight off the cuff when you don’t have to look at the person your lying to.
-As a soul mate attraction coach and healer I have complied some of my best tips that have helped my personal clients to put their best foot forward when it comes to online dating and how to create their profile.
+After all, it’s easier to lie straight off the cuff when you don’t have to look at the person your lying to.
+As a soul mate attraction coach and healer, I have compiled some of my best tips that have helped my personal clients to put their best foot forward when it comes to online dating and how to create their profiles.